 We know that it’s important for pregnant people to be mindful of what they eat.
 After all, the nutrients in the food they consume are passed directly to their growing baby.
 It’s helpful for pregnant people to eat a wide variety of nourishing food choices to get adequate amounts of all the nutrients important for pregnancy.
 But, between various other responsibilities and the hustle and bustle of welcoming a new family member, it’s hard to keep track of all the beneficial foods for pregnancy.
 Which ones to include and exclude can be so confusing!

 As you can imagine, I get questions daily from my readers about whether certain foods are safe and good choices to eat while pregnant.
 One of the foods readers often ask me about is radishes.
 If you’re reading this post, you’re curious about them too!
+You may be wondering how to enjoy them or if you can eat raw radish during pregnancy?
 To answer your questions and clear up any confusion, I’m sharing everything you need to know about radishes and whether you can include them in your diet during pregnancy.

 Radishes For Pregnancy

 Are Radishes Good For Pregnancy?

 For the most part, radishes are a good choice for pregnancy as long as they are thoroughly washed before eating.
 The main concern is the soil they’re grown in.
 Because radishes are a root, they’re at a higher risk of being grown in soil contaminated with the parasite Toxoplasma gondii.
 This parasite can cause toxoplasmosis, an especially dangerous infection for pregnant people.
 Toxoplasmosis infection can lead to developmental problems, miscarriage, or stillbirth.